 If the Light Blades do change color, it means that Player 2 didn't guess correctly.
 Now it's Player 1's turn to guess what Player 2's guess was by texting the new guess to the Light Blades.
 And so on, and so forth.

 Come up with any new games?
-E-mail the Play Coordinator and your game could show up here!
+E-mail the Programs Manager and your game could show up here!